-The Royal Summer Palace : at Harklend has been the second home to the Hoehnke Royal Family since being inaugurated under the auspices of Princess Victoria VI in 1792.
+The Royal Summer Palace at Harklend has been the second home to the Hoehnke Royal Family since being inaugurated under the auspices of Princess Victoria VI in 1792.
+Seeking more spacious accommodation than that provided by the Vlaslaval Palace in the centre of the old town on Palace Square , Harklend afforded its residents almost two square kilometres of painstakingly laid out parkland and manicured gardens with the 14 bedroom cream coloured mansion at its heart, the highlight.
 During the years in which Hoehnke was a part of the Austro-Hungarian Empire the palace played host to many visitors from the Imperial Royal Family, but since independence was re-established, it is, except for the two summer months that the Crown Princess is in residence, a tranquil setting which welcomes visitors no matter what their ancestry.

-Hoehnke Zoo : the National Zoological-Gardens of Hoehnke were opened in 1898 by the visiting Archduchess Marie Valerie of Austria as part of the celebrations of the 50th anniversary of her father Emperor Franz Joseph I ascendancy to the throne.
-The zoo now hosts a collection unrivalled in the northern Adriatic which is sure to be one of the highlights to the city.
+National Zoological-Gardens of Hoehnke were opened in 1898 by the visiting Archduchess Marie Valerie of Austria as part of the celebrations of the 50th anniversary of her father Emperor Franz Joseph I ascendancy to the throne.
+While undergoing difficult years, especially during the Second World War, the zoo now hosts a collection unrivalled in the northern Adriatic which is sure to be one of the highlights to the city.
 It lies on the north-eastern side of the Royal Prospect, may be reached by tram line № 1 from stop 'Зоопарк' and is entered through the famous impressive commemorative imperial crown gates, its stone pillars containing the ticket booths, topped by a swan and an eagle respectively.
 The zoological gardens are open seven days a week, including all public holidays.

 A verdant Oasis of calm